-" 10-Year Plan: Focused on addressing current deficiencies
+" 10-Year Plan: Focused on addressing current deficiencies and meeting requirements based on the approved 10year enrollment projections

 " Planning Scenario: Focused on proactive planning to reflect evolving changes to enrollment, teaching, research, and student support-related practices

 The space needs assessment process was based on the University System of Maryland and Department of Budget Management guidelines, peer institution benchmarking, and input from campus stakeholders.
 In addition, the program summary incorporated analysis from previous planning studies and divisional strategic planning efforts.
 The results of the space needs assessment are illustrated in the chart below.